saodmi/p2DongjinKang/README.md

 - Emergency light: Lights up when various problems occur with warning lights.
 - Air bag warning light: If the airbag warning light is illuminated for 6 seconds with the start on and continuously illuminated afterwards, it is an abnormal signal for the airbag device.
 - Safety belt warning: If you don't wear your seatbelt after sitting in your seat, the warning light he audible warning will be activated.
-- Brake warning light: When the parking brake is locked, the corresponding warning lamp appears, and if the start is started with the release, the corresponding signal is extinguished after three seconds.
+- Brake warning light: When the parking brake is locked, the corresponding warning light appears, and if the start is started with the release, the corresponding signal is extinguished after three seconds.
-ABS warning light: A warning lamp associated with a special brake function to prevent the wheels from locking when the vehicle brakes rapidly.
+ABS warning light: A warning light associated with a special brake function to prevent the wheels from locking when the vehicle brakes rapidly.
 - Engine warning light: The warning indicator illuminates when the engine electronic control unit that controls the normal operation of the engine or various sensors associated with exhaust gas control have failed.
 - Charging warning light: It is a warning light that most drivers know.
 Illuminates when the battery is discharged, or the fan belt is broken, and the charging device is malfunctioning.
-- Engine oil warning light: This is a warning lamp that can be seen if the engine oil has not been changed for a long time.
+- Engine oil warning light: This is a warning light that can be seen if the engine oil has not been changed for a long time.
 It is mainly lit when the hydraulic pressure is lowered due to lack of engine oil.
 - Low pressure tire warning light: TPMS stands for Tire Pressure Measurement System, which measures tire pressure and temperature data and transmits information to the vehicle's instrument cluster and is illuminated when tire pressure is very low.
 - ESC light: ESC is a body posture control device that controls the ABS function as well as engine torque to help maintain the vehicle's posture in an emergency.
 - Head light: When the light switch is placed up or the light switch is pulled in the driver's direction, the up-light is lit and the corresponding light is illuminated.